3stR4M/mi7g00sh-410b9/_posts/2021-5-10-brainpan.md

 DOWNLOADED: 4612 - FOUND: 2
 ```

-As we can see theres a directory called "bin", when we go to that directory we get the directory listing for /bin/, which includes a file named "brainpan.exe".
+As we can see there's a directory called "bin", when we go to that directory we get the directory listing for /bin, which includes a file named "brainpan.exe".
 We download the file for future use.

 Next on is to try and see what's behind port 9999, I'll use netcat to try and grab a banner for the service behind the port: